ga4gh-beacon/specification/CONTRIBUTING.md

 ## Pull Requests

 The way to contribute development effort and code to the project is via GitHub pull requests.
 GitHub provides a nice [overview on how to create a pull request](https://help.github.com/articles/creating-a-pull-request).
+Pull Requests should usually be made against the `develop` branch.

 Some general rules to follow: